cjiang18/stochastic-delay-differential-equation/README.md

 A pullback means we have negative time.
 For example, if pullback is 200, then the system starts at t = -200.
 We want to make sure that the noise realisation should be the same at each time point, so we can adjust the value of pullback and explore pullback attractors.

 Thus, in order to allow pullback to vary without altering the noise realisation, we should not generate noise forward from the very initial time point (e.g. t = -200).
-Instead, we should generate **two** streams of noise, starting from t=0.
+Instead, we should generate **two** streams of noise, starting from t = 0.

 Stream A  runs forward from t = 0 to $+\infty$.
 Stream B runs backward from t = 0 to $-\infty$.

+**N**
+This makes sure that once the random seed is fixed (notice we need two different seed to generate those streams, otherwise there)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzQxMzA3MTE3LDEzOTkxNzk5ODAsMTAyOD
-QyNTEyNiwtMzgzMTM4MzQ0LDYzNjU5MDYzNF19
+eyJoaXN0b3J5IjpbLTExNTQyMDU5MjEsMTM5OTE3OTk4MCwxMD
+I4NDI1MTI2LC0zODMxMzgzNDQsNjM2NTkwNjM0XX0=
 -->